Diagnose problems on Mac

 You may want to print the instructions before you begin.
 Choose File > Print, then click Print.

-If Apple Diagnostics reports that your Wi-Fi card is not working properly, contact Apple Support or take your Mac to an Apple Store or Apple Authorised Service Provider.
+If Apple Diagnostics reports that your Wi-Fi card is not working properly, contact Apple or an Apple Authorised Service Provider for service.
+Repairs performed by untrained individuals or using non-genuine Apple parts may affect the safety and functionality of the device.

-Apple Diagnostics doesn’t check external hardware components, such as USB, or non-Apple devices, such as PCI cards from other vendors.
-It doesn’t check for operating system (macOS) or software-related problems such as app or extension conflicts.
+Apple Diagnostics doesn’t check external hardware components, such as a USB device, or non-Apple devices, such as PCI cards from other vendors.
+It doesn’t check for macOS or software-related problems such as app or extension conflicts.

-If a hardware problem isn’t detected, there may be a problem with the version of macOS you’re using and you may need to reinstall it.
+If Apple Diagnostics doesn’t report a hardware problem with your Mac, there may be a problem with the macOS version you’re using and you may need to reinstall it.
 See Reinstall macOS.